APLMOOC/APLMOOC/docs/course/ch6/part1.md

       0.05      0.05      0.04      0.04      0.04
 ```

-The first element of the right argument array specifies the characters per column, and the second element the number of decimal places each number should be formatted to.
+The first element of the left argument array specifies the characters per column, and the second element the number of decimal places each number should be formatted to.